 Adding and Managing Filters

-Visit the directory main page in the frontend to play around with the default filters already setup for your directory by the system.
+Visit the main directory page on the frontend to try out the default filters already set up for your directory by the system.
 If your site does not have enough content to test the filters, you can try it on our demo site at https://demo.directoriespro.com/listings-with-filters/.
-Click on the filter button above the listings to open a filter form.
-Try clicking on the checkboxes or changing the values in the filter form and see how the listings below the filters are updated automatically.
+Click the filter button above the listings to open the filter form.
+Try clicking the checkboxes or changing the values in the filter form and see how the listings below the filters are updated automatically.

-Also notice the numbers in parentheses for each option in the filter form indicating post counts are updated dynamically (which we refer to as facet counts) and options without any posts are greyed out depending on the filters currently selected as can be seen below:
+Also notice the numbers in parentheses for each option in the filter form, indicating post counts that are updated dynamically (referred to as facet counts).
+Options without any posts are greyed out depending on the filters currently selected, as shown below:

 Adding a filter

 Filters filter content items based on field values.
-Therefore before adding a filter, you must first choose an existing field or create a new field to which to apply the filter.
+Therefore, before adding a filter, you must first choose an existing field or create a new field to which the filter will be applied.

-In this section we will add a filter to the Features field of listings.
-Make sure first that you have already created the field by following the instructions in Adding and Managing Fields - Adding a custom field.
+In this section, we will add a filter to the Features field of listings.
+First, make sure you have already created the field by following the instructions in Adding and Managing Fields - Adding a custom field.

 Follow the steps below to create a filter for the Features field:

-1. Login to your website if not yet logged in and go to the WordPress administration dashboard.
+Log in to your website if you are not already logged in, and go to the WordPress administration dashboard.

-3. Under the All Directories tab, click the gear icon in the row of the directory to edit.
+Under the All Directories tab, click the gear icon in the row of the directory you want to edit.

-This will navigate you to the following page showing a drag & drop filter form editor:
+This will take you to the following page showing a drag & drop filter form editor:

 Each box in the editor is referred to as an element in this documentation.

-6. Click the green Add Element button with a plus sign at the bottom of the page which will open a popup window.
+Click the green Add Element button with a plus sign at the bottom of the page to open a popup window.

-9. Leave other settings as-is and click the Add Element button at the bottom of the popup window.
+Leave other settings as they are and click the Add Element button at the bottom of the popup window.

-You should see the filter element to the editor as below:
+You should see the filter element in the editor as shown below:

-You can drag the element to wherever you wish the filter to appear in the filter form.
+You can drag the element to wherever you want the filter to appear in the filter form.

-And below is how the filter is displayed in the frontend:
+Below is how the filter is displayed on the frontend:

 Note that the filter form is responsive.
-That is, filters are displayed in 3 columns only when there is enough space.
-When there is not enough space to show the filters in multiple columns, for example when the filter form is placed in the sidebar or when viewing on a small screen devices, the filters are displayed in a single column.
+Filters are displayed in three columns only when there is enough space.
+When there is not enough space to show the filters in multiple columns, for example when the filter form is placed in the sidebar or when viewing on small screen devices, the filters are displayed in a single column.

 Adding conditional rules